natemacfadden/dualGNN/README.md

 simps, status = grow2d(pts, seed=0)    # random fine triangulation
 simps, status = pushing(pts, seed=0)   # random fine pushing triangulation
 ```

+### GUI

+For fun, we include a GUI demo (it's what's shown at the top of this README).
+It allows you to build an arbitrary (or random) lattice polytope (left), build its graph $G$ (right), and either select nodes manually (clicking) or randomly (n-button).
+This is the same model trained and studied in the paper.
+It should run even on light hardware like (I have an M1 MacBook which it worked on).

+### String Theory

+See `notebooks/ntfe_demo.ipynb`.

 ## Train end-to-end